The lifetime of micron scale topological chiral magnetic states with atomic resolution: Introduction

-An approach for MEP computation for a skyrmion having a several millions-dimensional energy manifold was proposed using truncated minimum energy path method \cite{ref25}.
+An approach for MEP computation for a Sk having a several millions-di\-men\-sion\-al energy manifold was proposed using truncated minimum energy path method \cite{ref25}.
 It takes into account the fact that the noncollinear structure in transition state has a much smaller size than in the ground state.
 But the calculations of the pre-exponential factor for such systems have not yet been carried out.
 This is due to the difficulties of finding eigenvalues of a matrix with a rank of several million with the necessary accuracy in a commonly used expression for pre-exponential factor.
-In this article, we propose a method to compute the pre-exponential factor in the Arrhenius law that does not require knowledge of the complete set of Hessian eigenvalues, but utilizes a recursive relations for the Hessian determinant reducing the problem to computation of determinants of much smaller matrices.
+In this article, we propose a method to compute the pre-exponential factor in the Arrhenius law that does not require knowledge of the complete set of Hessian eigenvalues, but utilizes a recursion relation for the Hessian determinant reducing the problem to computation of determinants of much smaller matrices.

 The computation of determinants of large matrices is a challenging task appearing as a part of analysis in many physical problems.
 For general matrix of size $N\times N$ complexity of determinant computation is $O(N^3)$ \cite{PYS97}.
-Therefore typically only systems with relatively small number of degrees of freedom, about $10^4\-- 10^5$, can be proceeded \cite{ref11,ref12,ref13,ref15,ref17,ref18,ref19}.
-However, if the matrix has special structure, in particular if it is a band matrix with small number of diagonals, the procedure of determinant calculating can be reduced up to $O(K)$, where $K$ is number of blocks on the diagonal.
+Therefore typically only systems with relatively small number of degrees of freedom, about $10^4\-- 10^5$, can be numerically analyzed \cite{ref11,ref12,ref13,ref15,ref17,ref18,ref19}.
+However, if the matrix has special structure, the complexity can be reduced, in particular if the matrix is banded with a small number $K$ of diagonals, the determinant calculation time is $O(NK^2)$ \cite{GvL89}.
 This makes possible to analyze systems with millions of degrees of freedom.
 Such situation occurs when calculating the lifetime of topological magnetic systems, if only short-range interactions between the magnetic moments are taken into account.
 The Hessian matrix block structure in the case is known in advance, since it is determined by pairs of directly interacting magnetic moments.
 Therefore there is no need to store the entire matrix, but only nonzero elements have to be calculated and saved.
 Corresponding algorithms for calculating determinants for the Hessian of energy are developed in this article.

 Exploiting block-diagonal structure of matrix is quite known approach in many applied fields, but seems to be new in the context of lifetime estimation of magnetic systems.
 Block LU diagonalization is described in details including error analysis in books \cite{H02}.
 Explicit formulas for block tridiagonal matrices are given by Molinary \cite{M08}.
 The approach of Molinary can be interpreted as an discrete version of technique used in \cite{C85} for computation of functional determinants.
 However, this approach requires inversion of the off-diagonal elements of the Hessian matrix, which leads to huge round-off errors, that makes the method inapplicable for the quantitative description of magnetic systems.